WebCoursify/webcoursify.github.io/ProjectCode.md

 Click [here](/files/project-01-12-2015.tar) to download the newest source code.

 Or, you can access the code via [github](https://github.com/WebCoursify/src-code-for-full-stack-web-platform) now!
+The code in **final** branch is the finished version!

 You'll need to start from this demo project and follow the instructions on course content.
 By doing so you'll eventually finish this platform.
 Good luck!

 **Update logs**:

+03-15-2015: Publish the finished Code to Github

 01-25-2015: Publish the code to github